Q: How long will this program take to complete?

 Q: How much does this program cost?
 Are costs different for out-of-state students?

 There is a flat program fee, a portion of which is due at the beginning of each summer and semester.
 The program fee for the prior year's cohort may be found on the Graduate School website

 but is adjusted each year.
 If you apply and are accepted to a specialty option, you will be charged the per-credit graduate tuition rate in effect at the time you take a master's class.
 There is no cost difference for out-of-state residents.

 Q: After the 18 month of the GEM, will I have a bachelor’s degree in nursing (B.S.N.)?

 The academic degree offered in this program is the M.S.N.
-At the end of the 18-months, if you have maintained a 3.0 GPA (4.0 scale), we certify to the state of Wisconsin that you are academically eligible to write the NCLEX exam.
+At the end of the 18-months, if you have maintained a 3.0 GPA (4.0 scale), we certify that you are academically eligible to write the NCLEX exam.
 Passing the NCLEX allows you to put the credentials R.N. after your name.
-You may then begin practice as a registered nurse in the state of Wisconsin.
+You may then begin practice as a registered nurse if you have applied for licensure in a specific state and have received a license from that state.
 Once you complete the MSN degree, you may choose to stay in Wisconsin or move to another state.
-If you move to another state, you will need to transfer your RN license to that state.
+If you move to another state, you will need to obtain an RN license to that state.